Ancurio/mkxp/README.md

 ## Fonts

 In the RMXP version of RGSS, fonts are loaded directly from system specific search paths (meaning they must be installed to be available to games).
-Because this whole thing is a giant platform-dependent headache, I decided to implement the behavior Enterbrain thankfully added in VX Ace: loading fonts will automatically search a folder called "Fonts", which obeys the default searchpath behavior (ie. it can be located directly in the game folder, or an RTP).
+Because this whole thing is a giant platform-dependent headache, Ancurio decided to implement the behavior Enterbrain thankfully added in VX Ace: loading fonts will automatically search a folder called "Fonts", which obeys the default searchpath behavior (ie. it can be located directly in the game folder, or an RTP).

 If a requested font is not found, no error is generated.
 Instead, a built-in font is used (currently "Liberation Sans").

 ## What doesn't work (yet)

+* Win32API calls outside of Windows (This can obviously never be fully fixed, but I hope to implement a 'fake' Win32API for other OSes that allows for emulating at least some necessary system functions like sockets and window/thread detection)
+* Some Win32API calls don't seem to play nicely with SDL.
+Building with the `fix_essentials` option will attempt to fix this
+* automatic window resize in Essentials
 * Movie playback
 * wma audio files
-* The Win32API ruby class, although not for much longer.
-On Windows this will be supplied in full, while other operating systems will try to emulate some of the most common functions that Essentials games tend to use.
-A similar class employing `dlopen` and `dlsym` may also be included on those systems (this doesn't mean that you would copy/paste code).
 * Creating Bitmaps with sizes greater than the OpenGL texture size limit (around 8192 on modern cards)*

 \* There is an exception to this, called *mega surface*.
 When a Bitmap bigger than the texture limit is created from a file, it is not stored in VRAM, but regular RAM.
 Its sole purpose is to be used as a tileset bitmap.
 Any other operation to it (besides blitting to a regular Bitmap) will result in an error.
+Since Essentials heavily changes the Tilemap class, games made using it will likely break when one is loaded.

 ## Nonstandard RGSS extensions

-To alleviate possible porting of heavily Win32API reliant scripts, I have added certain functionality that you won't find in the RGSS spec.
+To alleviate possible porting of heavily Win32API reliant scripts, Ancurio added certain functionality that you won't find in the RGSS spec.
 Currently this amounts to the following:

 * The `Input.press?` family of functions accepts three additional button constants: `::MOUSELEFT`, `::MOUSEMIDDLE` and `::MOUSERIGHT` for the respective mouse buttons.
 * The `Input` module has two additional functions, `#mouse_x` and `#mouse_y` to query the mouse pointer position relative to the game screen.